kyma-project/kyma/docs/kyma/docs/017-details-local-installation-scripts.md

 ## The build-kyma-installer.sh script

 Installer is an application based on a [Kubernetes operator](https://coreos.com/operators/).
 Its purpose is to install Helm charts defined in the Installation custom resource.
-Kyma-Installer is a Docker image that bundles Installer binary with Kyma charts.
+Kyma-Installer is a Docker image that bundles the Installer binary with Kyma charts.

-The `installation/scripts/build-kyma-installer.sh` script extracts Kyma-Installer image name from the `installer.yaml` deployment file and uses it to build a Docker image inside Minikube.
+The `installation/scripts/build-kyma-installer.sh` script extracts the Kyma-Installer image name from the `installer.yaml` deployment file and uses it to build a Docker image inside Minikube.
 This image contains local Kyma sources from the `resources` folder.

 >**NOTE:** For the Kyma-Installer Docker image details, refer to the `kyma-installer/kyma.Dockerfile` file.

 ## The generate-local-config.sh script

 The `generate-local-config.sh` script configures optional sub-components.
-At the moment only Azure-Broker is an optional sub-component of the `core` deployment.
+At the moment, only the Azure-Broker is an optional sub-component of the `core` deployment.

 The Azure-Broker sub-component is a part of the `core` deployment that provisions managed services in the Microsoft Azure cloud.
-To enable Azure-Broker, export the following environment variables:
+To enable the Azure-Broker, export the following environment variables:
  - AZURE_BROKER_SUBSCRIPTION_ID
  - AZURE_BROKER_TENANT_ID
  - AZURE_BROKER_CLIENT_ID